-Central Park has a long and storied history with the LGBTQ community, starting with the commission of Bethesda Fountain, cast and dedicated in 1873 (and the only sculpture sanctioned as a part of the Park’s early design).
+Public spaces have always been a focal point for social change, and Central Park is no exception.
+The Park has a long and storied history with the LGBTQ+ community, starting with the commission of Bethesda Fountain, cast and dedicated in 1873 (and the only sculpture sanctioned as a part of the Park’s early design).
 The Park Commission directed that the sculpture be dedicated to “Love,” an instruction that sculptor Emma Stebbins may have handled liberally.
-Many believe that she modeled Angel of the Waters after her lover, Charlotte Cushman, a leading American actress.
+It's speculated that she modeled Angel of the Waters after her lover, Charlotte Cushman, a leading American actress.
 At the fountain’s dedication, she shared a pamphlet that spoke of the Angel as a healer.
 The statue was the earliest public artwork by a woman in New York City.

 Stepping into the public eye